Topology Reconstruction of a Resistor Network with Limited Boundary Measurements: An Optimization Approach: Modified Auslander, Parter and Goldstein's Algorithm

 \section{Modified Auslander, Parter and Goldstein's Algorithm}

-Let us begin the algorithm by constructing a palm tree representation $P$.
-A directed tree $T$ in $P$ is a directed graph with a root vertex such that every vertex in $T$ is reachable from the root vertex, no tree arc enters root vertex and, exactly one tree arc enters every other vertex in $T$.
-The relation $i \rightarrow^* j$ means there is a path from $i$ to $j$ in $T$. \\ To every vertex in $P$ we associate them with two numbers i.e. \emph{low points}, for example, for $i^{th}$ vertex in $P$, $L_1(i)$ and $L_2(i)$ are two low points.
-Also, to every edge in $P$, we associate it with an integer through a function $\phi:\hat{\mathcal{E}}_{aux} \rightarrow \mathbf{Z}^{+}$, which is used to order the adjacency list.
-For detailed description on low points and function $\phi$ refer to \cite{hopcroft1974efficient}, \cite{behrensplanarity}.\\ The cycle $c$ is a sequence of tree arcs and one back edge in $P$.
-Each segment, not in $c$, can either be a back edge $i \dashedrightarrow j$ or a $i \rightarrow^* j$ adjoined by all back edges emanating from $j$.
-Let the set of all segments be $\mathbb{S}$.
-A path in a segment, say $\mathbb{S}_k \in \mathbb{S}$, is either a single back edge $i_1 \dashedrightarrow j_1$ or a $i_1 \rightarrow^* j_1$ with a back edge emanating from $j_1$.
-To identify a cycle $c$ and paths in each segments $S$ we use the path finding algorithm.
-In general, a path finding algorithm identifies paths using DFS and the available adjacency list.
-To speed up the process the adjacency list is arranged in an increasing order of values $\phi(ij), \forall i,j \in \hat{\mathcal{E}}_{aux}$ \cite{behrensplanarity}.
+We begin by constructing a palm tree representation $P$, where a directed tree $T$ in $P$ is a directed graph with a root vertex such that every vertex in $T$ is reachable from the root.
+No tree arc enters the root, and exactly one tree arc enters every other vertex.
+The relation $i \rightarrow^* j$ indicates a path from $i$ to $j$ in $T$.
+Each vertex in $P$ is associated with two numbers, called \emph{low points}.
+For the $i^{th}$ vertex, these are denoted as $L_1(i)$ and $L_2(i)$.
+Additionally, each edge in $P$ is assigned an integer value through a function $\phi: \hat{\mathcal{E}}_{aux} \rightarrow \mathbf{Z}^+$, which orders the adjacency list for efficient processing.
+For further details on low points and $\phi$, refer to \cite{hopcroft1974efficient, behrensplanarity}.
+A cycle $c$ in $P$ consists of a sequence of tree arcs and one back edge.
+Segments not part of $c$ can either be a back edge $i \dashedrightarrow j$ or a path $i \rightarrow^* j$ adjoined by all back edges emanating from $j$.
+Let $\mathbb{S}$ denote the set of all segments.
+A path within a segment $\mathbb{S}_k \in \mathbb{S}$ is either a single back edge $i_1 \dashedrightarrow j_1$ or a path $i_1 \rightarrow^* j_1$ with a back edge emanating from $j_1$.
+To identify a cycle $c$ and paths in each segment, we use a path-finding algorithm based on depth-first search (DFS) and the ordered adjacency list.
+To accelerate the process, the adjacency list is arranged in increasing order of $\phi(ij), \forall i,j \in \hat{\mathcal{E}}_{aux}$ \cite{behrensplanarity}.